spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

   <Tabs>
   <TabItem value="calico" label="Calico">

   In the Calico pack YAML file default template, uncomment `manifests.calico.env.calicoNode.IP_AUTODETECTION_METHOD` and set its value to `interface=INTERFACE_NAME`.
-Replace `INTERFACE_NAME` with the name of the interface or a regular expression (regex) that matches the name of the interface.
-For example, the following code snippet works for any NIC name that starts with `eno`.
+Replace `INTERFACE_NAME` with the name of the NIC in your master node pool.
+For example, set `IP_AUTODETECTION_METHOD` to `"interface=eno32"` if the NIC name of the nodes in your paster pool is `eno32`.

   ```yaml {11}
   manifests: